CPI Data Key for Gold, Rate Cut Decisions

 Economists' forecasts suggest that overall CPI for January is expected to rise by 0.3% compared to the previous month, leading to an annualized rate of 2.9%.
 Core inflation, which excludes the more volatile categories of food and energy, is also expected to see a month-on-month increase of 0.3%, resulting in a year-on-year increase of 3.1%.
 This expected trajectory highlights the ongoing challenges faced by the Federal Reserve as they attempt to steer inflation back toward their target level.

-Market participants are gradually recalibrating their expectations regarding the Federal Reserve's approach to rate cuts, with projections suggesting a slowdown due to persistent inflation pressures
+Market participants are gradually recalibrating their expectations regarding the Federal Reserve's approach to rate cuts, with projections suggesting a slowdown due to persistent inflation pressures.
+Following a cumulative interest rate reduction of one percentage point in 2024, the Fed's target range for the federal funds rate remains stable at 4.25%-4.50% as of January.

 Leave a Reply